How the Census Was Collected

 - Columns 1 to 51 appear on the first page.

 - Columns 51 to 89 appear on the second page.

 The first page is on the digitized image link to an entry in the database for an individual.
 If you want to view the second page, increase by one the last digit of the url address of an image that appears in the navigation box of your browser e. g. http://data2.collectionscanada.gc.ca/1842/uc/jpg/004569585_00091.jpg to http://data2.collectionscanada.gc.ca/1842/uc/jpg/004569585_00092.jpg.
 To view all columns associated to an individual, you will need to view two images.

 Pages for the sub-districts of North Dumfries and Galt, district of Gore, were incorrectly labelled as sub-district of St.David’s, city of Toronto, on the microfilm C-1344.

 On some pages on microfilm C-1345, the names of the sub-district and district are not indicated.
 They are labelled on the microfilm as “Census Returns, 1842, Canada West, Unidentified Sheets”.
 Search the 1851 census to see where the individuals appearing on those pages were living in 1851.
 Keep in mind, however, that many of the 1851 census records did not survive.

 This database only includes the census returns held by Library and Archives Canada.
-The Archives of Ontario hold the census returns for other places; however they are not digitized, not available online and not included in this database.
-Library and Archives Canada holds microfilmed copy of these return that can be viewed onsite at 395 Wellington.
+The Archives of Ontario holds the census returns that still exist for other places; however, they are not digitized, not available online and not included in this database.
+Library and Archives Canada does hold copies of those “M” microfilm reels and they can be viewed onsite at 395 Wellington.
 Consult the list of 1842 Census of Canada West districts and sub-districts to learn the extent of our collection.